Aloo Wadi Subzi

 • Heat 1 tsp ghee in a cooker and roast the wadi pieces till golden brown.
 Remove into a bowl and set aside.

 • In the same cooker, now heat the remaining ghee.
-Firstly add asafoetida, then allow cumin seeds to pop.
+Firstly add asafetida, then allow cumin seeds to pop.

-• Now add remaining spices like turmeric powder, coriander powder and red chili powder.
-Add chopped green chili and tomato paste.
-Cook for 2-3 minutes till tomato paste starts leaving ghee/ oil.
+• Now add ginger, and green chilies, cooking for another minute until aromatic.
+Mix in remaining spices like turmeric powder, coriander powder, red chili powder, and tomato puree.
+Cook for 2-3 minutes till tomato puree starts leaving ghee/ oil.

-• Pressure cook for 2 whistles on low flame till potatoes are tender.
+• Pressure cook for 2 whistles on low flame till potatoes are tender and subzi absorbs the flavors of the curry.

 Notes